MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 * Name field in the manifest file, which is the **Display name** on the store details page.

-* Description field in the manifest file as the **short description** on the store details page.
+* Description field in the manifest file, which is the **Short description** on the store details page.
 Provide a short, catchy description to display at the top of the listing for your extension.
 When included, the short description specified in the extension manifest file is displayed in your store listing.
-If a short description is not included in the manifest file, the first few lines of Description is displayed.
-We recommend providing a brief description to avoid content repetition on your store list page.
+If a short description isn't included in the manifest file, the first few lines of Description are displayed.
+We recommend providing a brief description to avoid content repetition on your store listing page.

 ## Submit your extension to Microsoft Edge add-ons store